 If an adoption or termination of parental rights action is initiated regarding the child you are required to receive notice of these proceedings.
 After notice, you may agree to the adoption or contest the action and seek to establish your legal rights to the child.
 The registry provides you with the ability to be notified and participate in the legal proceedings involving your child prior to an official determination being made.
 However, failure to take appropriate action within the time limits, will dissolve your possibility of obtaining legal parental rights regarding the child.

 Parenting is extremely important and a gift given to many.
 However, for some the road to being deemed a legal parent is more difficult than expected.
-If you are in this scenario, it is important to consult with an experienced Pensacola Child Custody Attorney to determine your rights and what actions you may need to take to proceed.
+If you are in this scenario, it is important to consult with an experienced lawyer to determine your rights and what actions you may need to take to proceed.